jacobconley/jacobconley/README.md

  - Native iOS development with Swift
  - Front-end web development, mostly with React but I am picking up alternatives
  - General cloud architecture and development

-### 💪 I'm also decent at:

- - Back-end web development with Go and Ruby
  - DevOps and CI stuff

 ### 🍄 Other interests: